Cerebral Palsy Types

 - Mixed cerebral palsy

-Please read on to learn more about these types of cerebral palsy.
-It is also wise to see our section on the causes of cerebral palsy as it can help you understand why you or your child or loved one developed this condition.
+It is important to read our information on the causes of cerebral palsy as it can help you understand why you or your child or loved one developed this condition.
 If medical negligence is the cause of cerebral palsy, it may be possible to seek lifetime compensation for your expenses, losses and suffering.
 Please contact our team of attorneys, which has a wealth of experience handling similar cases of medical malpractice.
 We can evaluate your case confidentially and free of charge to help you understand your legal rights and options.

 Spastic Cerebral Palsy

-Spastic cerebral palsy is the most common type, accounting for 70 to 80 percent of all cases of cerebral palsy in the United States.
+The most common type of cerebral palsy is Spastic Cerebral Palsy, accounting for 70 to 80 percent of all cases of cerebral palsy in the United States.
 This type of cerebral palsy occurs when brain damage affects the cerebral cortex, or the outer layer of the brain, either at birth or a very young age.

 Spastic cerebral palsy has a number of sub-forms, classified by the areas of the body affected by brain damage, such as just one side of the body or just the lower limbs (e.g. hemiplegic, diplegic) and the severity of the condition (i.e. mild, moderate, or severe).